Environment API

 import { createServer, RemoteEnvironmentTransport, DevEnvironment } from 'vite'

-function createWorkerEnvironment(name, config) {
+function createWorkerEnvironment(name, config, context) {

 const worker = new Worker('./worker.js')